The inside track to contact T-Mobile execs. And what to do if they won’t listen…

 Call the main line for T-Mobile’s Executive Offices at (425) 378-4000.

-At this direct line to AT&T’s corporate office, you can ask to speak with senior T-Mobile executives like the CEO or General Counsel (T-Mobile’s top lawyer).
+At this direct line to T-Mobile’s corporate office, you can ask to speak with senior T-Mobile executives like the CEO or General Counsel (T-Mobile’s top lawyer).
 Although you won’t get through to a senior executive, his or her personal assistant will often transfer you to go through an expedited customer service process.

 (Words of advice: Some customers have reported hostile and aggressive responses from companies when they try bypass the customer support team.)